yoggys/yoggys/README.md

 ## Hello! 👋

-I have a lot of interests, and I'm learning new things all the time! 🌱
+I have a lot of interests, and I'm learning new things all the time 🌱

-Technology, physics, and math are areas in which I feel proficient. 💪
+Technology, physics, and math are areas in which I feel proficient 💪

 I am extending my knowledge by studying at the Faculty of Physics, Warsaw University of Technology ⚛️